roadwarriorslive/Pipulate/README.md

 ## What is Pipulate?
-This is a lightweight, customizable and easily scheduled approach to collecting data directly into Google Spreadsheets by using a bookmarklet to infuses it with magic data-collection powers.
+This is a lightweight, customizable and easily scheduled approach to collecting data directly into Google Spreadsheets by using a bookmarklet that appears to infuse it with magic data-collection powers.
 This is based on the premise that it's just going to end up there anyway, so why not make the spreadsheet the collector?
+The types of things it can collect are limited only by your imagination.

 > Compelling, no?